-In polls conducted by the European Commission, unemployment and immigration as well as the economic situation ranked as the top three concerns that Italians had with their country.
+In the run-up to the election, unemployment, immigration and the economic situation have ranked as the top three concerns that Italians had with their country.

-This can be seen as a result of poor spending on Italian education systems as well as training programs leading to a mismatch of skills that is unrivaled in many of its major peers.
+Italy’s low spending on its education systems and training programs is believed to have led to a mismatch of skills unrivaled by its major peers.

-This leads us to the third policy issue that faces Italy – immigration.
-Italy has been on the forefront of the migrant wave, often being the major point of entry into the EU, especially after the migrant deal with Turkey.
-Under current European migration law, the Dublin Regulation, the country that migrants enter must be the ones processing the asylum application into the EU.
+More storm clouds have been brewing.
+Since the start of the European migrant crisis in 2015, Italy has been on the forefront of the migrant wave, often as the primary point of entry into the EU.
+Under Europe’s current migration law, the Dublin Regulation, the country through which migrants enter must be the one that processes their EU asylum application.

 This has overwhelmed Italy’s bureaucracy.
 The country has seen a rise in xenophobia and racist attacks.
 It has also provided an opening for PD’s political opponents to secure greater political support.
 Former Prime Minister Silvio Berlusconi has stated that immigrants were not welcome in Italy, but “we'd make exceptions for anyone bringing over beautiful girls.”